 Those are really good questions.
 Probably the best evidence we have – and keep in mind that scientists have looked at humans and animals a lot longer than plants – is kin recognition between trees and seedlings that are their own kin.
 Those old trees can tell which seedlings are of their own seed.
 We don’t completely understand how they do it, but we know there are very sophisticated actions going on between fungi associated with those particular trees.
-We know these old trees are changing their behavior in ways that give advantages to their own kin.
+We know these old trees are changing their behaviour in ways that give advantages to their own kin.
 Then the kin responds in sophisticated ways by growing better or having better chemistry.
 A parent tree will even kill off its own offspring if they’re not in a good place to grow.

 “When you go and whack off the top of a plant, there’s a huge response there.
 It’s not a benign thing.
 Is that an emotional response?”

 That last example, of a mother tree killing her offspring if conditions are unfavorable, touches on what I was trying to get at.
 Does the mother tree know she’s doing it?
 Is there a choice?
 Can a mother tree choose whether or not to provide care, and then at some level does she know this?